This is our third and final post looking at real-world uses of graph visualization.

 Another KeyLines customer is using the toolkit to navigate the complex world of patent information.
 As we saw in this blog post, understanding IP is a vital part to many business strategies.
 Graph visualization clarifies the landscape, revealing risks and opportunities.

 Across all of the examples in the last three blog posts, we’ve seen the huge range of real-world uses for graph visualization.
 This is just the tip of the iceberg.
-In any scenarios where you need to understand the nature of a relationship quickly and confidently, graph visualization will help.
+In any scenario where you need to understand the nature of a relationship quickly and confidently, graph visualization will help.